kodarn/Sparsnas/README.md

 ## Experiment 1: Finding counters
 ![Experiment 1](Docs/Experiment1.jpg?raw=true "Experiment 1")
 In the first experiment, we isolate the sensor in total darkness (using some black electrical tape).
-Any changing fields would not be related to measured data, but rather counters such as unique packet identifiers, timestamps etc. In this case, we use a sender with ID 400-565-321 printed on the plastic case, and by looking at the hexdump we can identify some patterns.
-To better view them, we insert spaces to form columns.
+Any changing fields would not be related to measured data, but rather to counters such as unique packet identifiers, timestamps etc. In this case, we use a sender with ID 400-565-321 printed on the plastic case, and by looking at the hexdump we can identify some patterns.
+This listing goes on for a very long time in order to detect static and dynamic values in the hexdump-mass.
+This enables us to separate values and insert spaces to form columns.

 ```
  len  ID  Cnt Fix  Fixed    Cnt2 Data Fixed      Crc16